Paralyzed and Lost Bowel Control?

 In manual removal, the stool is removed from the rectum physically.
 The stool evacuation from the body is forced by rectal stimulation.
 Once your rectum is empty, you can relax and not worry about accidents.

-One or more suppositories can be used to stimulate the nerve endings in the rectum.
+One or more suppositories can stimulate the nerve endings in the rectum.
 A suppository causes contraction of the bowel.
 The glycerine from a suppository can draw water into the stool.

-A mini enema is used to soften and lubricate stool.
+A mini enema may be used to soften and lubricate stool.
 Thanks to this, the mini enema can prevent constipation and allow you to achieve proper bowel management.

 Stimulant laxatives help the stool to move in the bowel.
 Some of them include polyethylene glycol.
 These products stimulate the colon to move the stool and are commonly used in bowel programs.

 Some of the things that can influence the effectiveness of a bowel program among people who suffer from SCI are: